iluvjava/Maths/Notebook 2.0/AMATH 583/Parallel Computing Intro.md

 **Critical Section Problem Solution**:

-* Mutual Exclusion: Instruction cannot interset.
+* Mutual Exclusion: Instruction cannot intersect.
 No process can execute the critical section at the same time.
 * Progress: The selection of the process to enter the critical section cannot postpone indefinitely.
 * Bounded Waiting: A bound must exists on the number of time that other process are allowed to enter the critical section.